+Signature

 Name

 Title

-Signature

 Date

-EVALUATION PROCESS
+PROCESS

-All proposal packets will be subject to a review and evaluation process.
-It is the intent of the CRA that all proposers responding to this RFPQ, who meet the requirements, will be ranked in accordance with the criteria established in these documents.
-The CRA will consider all conforming proposal packets received in its evaluation and award process.
+All proposals will be subject to a review and evaluation process.
+It is the intent of the CRA that all proposers responding to this RFP, who meet the requirements, will be ranked in accordance with the criteria established in these documents.
+The CRA will consider all conforming proposals received in its evaluation and award process.

-Proposal packets shall include all of the information solicited in this RFPQ, and any additional data that the proposer deems pertinent to the understanding and evaluation of the proposal.
+Proposals shall include all of the information solicited in this RFP, and any additional data that the proposer deems pertinent to the understanding and evaluation of the proposal.
 Proposers should not withhold any information from the written response in anticipation of presenting the information orally or in a demonstration, since oral presentations or demonstrations may not be solicited.
 Each proposer will be ranked based on the criteria herein addressed.